djalbat/occam-lexers/README.md

     \+|\-|\*|\/|\(|\)|

-Neither of the two remaining examples allow the grammar to be changed dynamically, however this is easily done by editing the `grammar.js` files in the corresponding directories and re-compiling.
-For instructions on how to do so, see the section on compiling from source immediately after this one:
+Neither of the two remaining examples allow the grammar to be changed dynamically, however this is easily done by editing the `grammar.js` files in the corresponding directories and rebuilding.
+For instructions on how to do so, see the section on building immediately after this one:

 ### The Florence example